samjaninf/OFN-User-Guide---Master/multi-farm-pre-orders.md

 A Multi-farm shop is particular model of selling food direct from farmer to consumer.
 It involves a collective of producers who are working together to sell their produce in the same online shop.
 By working together customers can access a greater variety of food in the one place, making it convenient.
 The producers will also work together to bring the food to customers at the same time.

-Multi-farm shops may start from a single producer who may have had their own online shop, and then decided to expand their offering by linking up with other producers to sell their goods.

 ## What does it do?

 **A single shop, with food from many producers